nerdsplayingpnp-tud/magicaltavern-api/docs/api_v2.md

 - 2: German and English

 **image_url**
-The image url has to be a direct link to an image.
+The image URL has to be a direct link to an image.